Cozy nights, stronger readers, and a bedtime routine your child will ask for.

 Weekly Reading Tracker

 Make the habit visible without revving up bedtime.
 Use our one-page Weekly Reading Tracker.
 Parents jot down minutes and the book title at night.
-In the morning over breakfast, your child adds a small “I read” sticker of their choice.
+In the morning over breakfast, your child adds a small “I read” sticker.
 At the end of the week, note one skill you saw growing or a new word your child used, and if helpful, share the tracker with your child’s teacher.

 Books vs. Screens Handout